 In addition to the Port's operating businesses, it is managing a complex and costly clean-up of environmental damages caused by several former tenants of the Port.
 The Environmental Remediation Site is currently contaminated with petroleum, and it's by products that seeped into the ground.
-This contingency is covered in Note 9 of the Financial Statements.
+The cleanup project is now nearing completion.
+The only costs remaining are closeout and ongoing monitoring.
+This contingency is covered in note 11 in the notes to the financial statements.